awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 # Permissions Boundaries for IAM Entities<a name="access_policies_boundaries"></a>

 AWS supports *permissions boundaries* for IAM entities \(users or roles\)\.
-A permissions boundary is an advanced feature in which you use a managed policy to set the maximum permissions that an identity\-based policy can grant to an IAM entity\.
-When you set a permissions boundary for an entity, the entity can perform only the actions that are allowed by both its identity\-based policies and its permissions boundaries\.
+A permissions boundary is an advanced feature for using a managed policy to set the maximum permissions that an identity\-based policy can grant to an IAM entity\.
+An entity's permissions boundary allows it to perform only the actions that are allowed by both its identity\-based policies and its permissions boundaries\.

 For more information about policy types, see [Policy Types](access_policies.md#access_policy-types)\.